appgardenstudios/hyaline/www/content/documentation/03-explanation/03-extract-change.md

 For more details on the schema of the change data set please see the [data set reference](../04-reference/03-data-set.md).

 ## Extracting Changed Documentation
 System documentation that changed is extracted for each targeted documentation source in the system.
 Note that the documentation source must be configured to use the `git` extractor for change extraction to work, as Hyaline compares two branches to extract the diffs used when extracting the change.
-If specified branches cannot be resolved locally and don't contain a `/`, Hyaline will attempt to resolve `origin/<branch>` as a fallback before failing.
+For more information on how these branches are specified and resolved, please see [hyaline extract change](../04-reference/02-cli.md#extract-change).

 The extraction process uses the same configuration as the extract current process does, so if you haven't read up on how [extract current](./02-extract-current.md) works it would be helpful to do so now.